-In this study two main aspects will be analyzed: (1) knee flexors and extensors strength, (2) muscles activity during movement.
-Muscles strength will be evaluated in the isokinetic condition, while muscle activity will be recorded during two functional tests: gait and drop vertical jump (DVJ).
-All tests will be performed during one measurement session lasting no longer than 120 minutes to avoid excessive fatigue of the participant.
-Taking into account suggestions that the intact limb of the patient after surgery cannot always be treated as a control [14, 24] a group of healthy subjects will be included in the research.
+In this study, two main aspects were analyzed: (1) knee flexors and extensors strength, (2) muscles activity during movement.
+Muscles strength were evaluated in the isokinetic condition, while muscle activity was recorded during two functional tests: gait and drop vertical jump (DVJ).
+All tests were performed during one measurement session lasting no longer than 120 minutes to avoid excessive fatigue of the participant.
+Taking into account suggestions that the intact limb of the patient after surgery cannot always be treated as a control [14], [24], a group of healthy subjects were included in the research.